gensekiel/modtreefarm/README.md

 * Cost, time and item required for actions.
 * Influence of skill, item quality and age on task time, action time and action cost.
+* Failure chances and random time variations, optionally influenced by skill level and item quality.

 Other options are: